-Selling overseas is a lot easier when you’re aware of the legal and administrative issues relating to export.
+Selling overseas is a lot easier when you’re aware of the export laws and administrative issues relating to international trade.
 Knowing the ground rules for legal fees, documentation, and custom regulations for specific markets will help you make informed decisions.

 Legal issues to consider when exporting